AlanLaboratory/UnrealMLAgents/Docs/intro/getting-started.rst

 Observing Training Progress
 ---------------------------

-Once you start training using `ue-agents-learn` in the way described in the previous section, the `MLearning` directory will contain a `results` directory.
+Once you start training using `ue-agents-learn` in the way described in the previous section, you will see a new `results` directory.
 To observe the training process in more detail, you can use TensorBoard.
 From the command line run:

 .. code-block:: bash